Towards a modular construction of OG10: Semistable reduction

 \section{Semistable reduction}

-In this section we examine the image of $\cO_Z$ under the equivalence $\Phi$ induced by the Poincar\'{e} sheaf.
-We show it is a locally free sheaf, but not slope-stable.
-To obtain a slope-stable vector bundle we apply two (inverses) $\P$-twists.
-We begin with a general result to establish when the image of a sheaf is a vector bundle.
+In this section, we assume fixed a line bundle $\cL \in \Pic^0(L)$, and we examine the stability of the bundle $F$ constructed in Section \ref{sec:ConstructionSheaf}.
+In particular, we will show that it is not stable, and to obtain a slope-stable vector bundle we apply two (inverses) $\P$-twists.